 Music marketing on social media is now the dominant discovery channel in the global music industry.
-The pivot happened in three phases.
+The pivot happened in two phases.
 TikTok displaced radio as the primary launch platform for new songs between 2019 and 2021.
-The major labels restructured their A&R and marketing functions around platform virality between 2021 and 2023.
-And the AI engines now sit on top of the stack, surfacing artists to listeners who have not yet opened a streaming app.
+The major labels then restructured their A&R and marketing functions around platform virality.
+What used to be a curated path through radio, editorial playlists, and label marketing budgets is now an algorithmic surface that decides which songs reach the listener.

 How TikTok broke the legacy launch model